gamemann/Packet-Sequence/README.md

                 # The maximum payload length in bytes (payload is randomly generated).
                 max: 0

-                # If true, the program will only generate one payload per thread and generic the UDP/ICMP header's checksum once.
+                # If true, the program will only generate one payload per thread and generic the checksums once.
 In many cases, this will result in a huge performance gain because generating random payload per packet consumes a lot of CPU cycles depending on the payload length.
                 static: false

+            # If true, the program will read data from the file 'exact' (below) is set to.
+The data within the file should be in the same format as the 'exact' setting without file support which is hexadecimal and separated by a space (e.g. "FF FF FF FF 59").
+            isfile: false

             # If a string, will set the payload to exactly this value.
-Each byte should be in hexadecimal and seperated by a space.
+Each byte should be in hexadecimal and separated by a space.
 For example: "FF FF FF FF 59" (5 bytes of payload data).
             exact: NULL
 ```